mushcatshiro/CS-basics/Software Engineering/aws/storage.md

 ### EBS Volume Type

+> HDD can not be used as boot disk, instance store can

 | name | short description | IOPS | use case | size |
 |-|-|-|-|-|
 | gp2/gp3(ssd) | balance price to performance | see below | - | 1 - 16 TB |